afatnassi/AmazonReviewScrapper/README.md

 * Improve logging
 * Improve exception handling
 * Extract configs from code and store them in the config ( and when deployed in a keyVault)
+* Use a push notification system instead of sending email to notify clients

 ##Note;